MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/prepare-environment-adrms.md

 If the service is automatically activated for you and you are also using AD RMS, this combination isn't compatible so it's important that you opt out from the automatic service update.

-### Step 1: Opt out from the automatic service update.
+### Step 1: Opt out from the automatic service update

-Use the following Exchange Online PowerShell command:`Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`.
+Use the [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration) Exchange Online PowerShell command:`Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`.

 ### Step 2: Start planning for migration